michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 12. So Jeroboam and all the people came to Rehoboam the third day, as the king had appointed, saying, Come to me again the third day.

-13. And the king answered the people roughly, and forsook the old men’s counsel that they gave him;roughly: Heb. hardly
+13. And the king answered the people roughly, and forsook the old men’s counsel that they gave him;

 14. And spake to them after the counsel of the young men, saying, My father made your yoke heavy, and I will add to your yoke: my father also chastised you with whips, but I will chastise you with scorpions.